open-edge-platform/edge-desktop-virtualization/docs/common/kubevirt-offline-install.md

 ```

 # Kubevirt and Intel Device-Plugin installation using TAR files
-This version of Kubevirt is built on release tag v1.5.0 along with GTK library support for enabling Display Virtualization and Intel Graphics SR-IOV patched QEMU version 9.1.0 that supports local display of edge node.
+Kubevirt used here is built on release tag v1.5.0 along with GTK library support for enabling Display Virtualization and Intel Graphics SR-IOV patched QEMU version 9.1.0 that supports local display of edge node.\
 And the Intel Device-Plugin to support it.

 #### Steps
 1. Ensure Kubernetes is installed and local cluster is running.